 - Accidental needle stick

-- Malarial-Endemic Areas: Donor is deferred for 12 months after travel to a malarial-endemic area.
+Malarial-Endemic Areas: Donor is deferred for 3 months after travel to a malarial-endemic area.
+Please note we use the CDC’s Yellow Book to determine Malarial Risk – you can get more information here.

 Other Lifestyle Factors